Culture of South Africa: Architecture

-The architecture of South Africa mirrors the vast ethnic and cultural diversity of the country and its historical colonial period.
+The architecture of South Africa reflects the country's vast ethnic and cultural diversity and its colonial history.
 In addition, influences from other distant countries have contributed to the variety of the South African architectural landscape.

 Herbert Baker, among the country's most influential architects, designed the Union Buildings in Pretoria.
 Other buildings of note include the Rhodes memorial and St George's Cathedral in Cape Town, and St John's College in Johannesburg.